 Faced with all these negative features, one would think that candlepins were certain to be short-lived.
 However, time has proved otherwise.

 Recognizing the problems and determined that there was indeed a future in candlepin bowling, it was back to the drawing board for these pioneers hoping that an exchange of new ideas and renovations would produce more favorable attitudes and better scores among its players.

 Their efforts led to the introduction of a pin size that we know today – 15 ¾ inches in length, 1 ¾ inches at each end and 2 15/16 inches at the center.
 The three men also reasoned that the felled pins which lie fairly in the playing area should remain, thus giving the bowler an added advantage.
 It has been proven time again, however, that the “deadwood” does not always favor the player.

 Still another important adjustment involved the bowling ball.
 Its size was increased from 3 inches to a maximum of 4 ½ inches in diameter and its weight to a maximum of 2 pounds 7 ounces.
-The combination of adjustments did in fact improve the scoring considerable.
+The combination of adjustments did, in fact, improve the scoring considerably.

 In the 1940’s and 50’s when pin boys were still a synonymous part of bowling, any kegler who could maintain an average of 105 – 110 was truly an outstanding performer.

 Today’s superstars are flirting with averages close to the 140 mark.
 One may ask, what has brought about this big change?

 First of all, the days of the pin boy have long since passed, his job having been replaced by a machine.
 This automatic marvel is capable of“spotting” pins exactly each and every time.
 Since the arrangement of the pins is scientifically designed, exact placement is a must.
 Any pin slightly off the “spot” would have an enormous effect in the way the pins react upon contact with the ball.